SMAC-Group/course_intro_statistics/chapters/chapter4.md

 2. Construct a graph to compare the predictions for this model with the data (make sure to highlight the two groups with different colors).
 3. Construct model diagnostic graphs for this model.
 4. Comment on the adequacy of this model to the data.
-5. What can we comment/conclude regarding the scientists claims?
+5. What can we comment/conclude regarding the claims of the scientists?

 </exercise>